ArthurGasparin/base-node-js/README.md

-# google_maps
+# base-node-js

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite and NodeJS.

 ## Recommended IDE Setup